abdulrehman2/ckad/07-State-Persistence/07-state-persistence-notes.md

 # Persistent Volume Claims (PVC)
 A PersistentVolumeClaim (PVC) is a request for storage by a user or application in Kubernetes.
 It is how a pod claims and uses a PersistentVolume (PV).

-Kubernetes will try to find a volume that has the (sufficent capacity, access modes, volume modes, storage class) set in the request.
+Kubernetes will try to find a volume that has the (sufficient capacity, access modes, volume modes, storage class) set in the request.

 - A PV is like a physical disk or network file system.
 - A PVC is like asking for a disk of a certain size and access mode (RWO, ROX, RWX).